 Brooke Green is a graduate of the University of Sydney Music Department where she was awarded the Donald Peart Prize.
 With a Queen Elizabeth Silver Jubilee Scholarship, she studied baroque violin at Royal Conservatory of The Hague and in London with Michaela Comberti.
 For several years Brooke played baroque and classical violin with London-based ensembles such as The Hanover Band and The Brandenburg Consort while researching and performing music by early women composers such as Elisabeth-Claude Jacquet de la Guerre.
 In 2010, after studying viol and vielle with Wendy Gillespie, Brooke graduated with a Masters in Early Music Performance from the Historical Performance Institute, Bloomington, Indiana University where she also was a performer of contemporary music on historical instruments.
 As a composer, Brooke writes mostly for the soprano and viol consort Josie and The Emeralds.
 Recordings of her work can be found on josieandtheemeralds.com and their debut CD The Emerald Leopard (Tall Poppies TP233).
 In 2013, The Shades won the audience and judges’ prize at the Viola da Gamba Society of America’s Traynor Competition for New Viol Music.
 Several of Brooke’s works draw attention to the plight of refugees, with performances at the Melbourne Metropolis and Queensland Music Festivals and broadcasts on ABC Classic.
 In 2018, Sorrow and Hope for soprano, bass viol and 4 viols was premiered with support from The Australian Cultural Fund.
-In 2019, the Brisbane chamber orchestra Camerata included her work Reza Barati on their state tour.
-In 2019, Brooke collaborated with musicians from The Night Watch to give a concert of her music in Wellington, New Zealand.
+In 2019, the Brisbane chamber orchestra Camerata included her work Reza Barati on their state tour and Brooke collaborated with musicians from The Night Watch to give a concert of her music in Wellington, New Zealand.
+Her work From The Heart written for The Australia Ensemble was the winner of the 2019 Jonathan Blakeman National Composition Prize.
 Published by PRB Music, Brooke is an Associate Composer with the Australian Music Centre.

 Laura Vaughan, viols